-Professor Mark Stoney is the Associate Dean, Teaching and Learning and Chair of the University's Academic Board.
-Mark is a Member of the Faculty Board and its Executive; Curriculum, Teaching and Learning and International Committees.
+Professor Mark Stoney is Pro-Vice-Chancellor and Executive Dean Faculty of Business and Law and Chair of the University’s Academic Board.
 He is Chair of the ECU Human Research Ethics Committee, the Student Appeals Committee and the Library Consultative Committee.

 - Insolvency Law and Corporations Law.

 Mark has been a barrister and solicitor for more than 30 years and has extensive teaching experience in many areas of law.
 He has held many senior management positions within the School of Law and Justice, the Faculty of Business and Law and the University over many years.

 - Law Society of Western Australia Committee, Member.

 - Northern Suburbs Community Legal Centre Board, Member.

 - Western Australian Curriculum Council Course Advisory Committee for Politics and Law, Member.